JuliaHEP/Geant4.jl/docs/src/index.md

 Once the wrapper code is stabilized we move the generated code to the repository [Geant4\_cxxwrap](https://github.com/peremato/Geant4_cxxwrap) to regenerate the binary package `Geant4_julia_jll` using the `BinaryBuilder`.

 ## Release Notes
+### 0.1.10
+- New features
+    - Provide an EventDisplay as a building block of the application.
+New `evtdisplay` argument in the constructor.
+    - Added new wrapped classes to support event displays: G4EventManager, G4TrajectoryContainer, G4VTrajectory, G4VTrajectoryPoint, G4StateManager, G4VStateDependent G4ApplicationState
+### 0.1.9
+- Changes needed for running ATLTileCalTB example
 ### 0.1.8
 - New features:
     - Added all example scripts as tests, so that the CI will systematically execute them.